 Build dens.
 Spot wildlife.
 Make natural art.
 We've got plenty of ideas to help families enjoy woods and the great outdoors all year round.

-Five woodland activities to try with your family
+Five woodland adventures to try with your family

 We believe woods are the world's best playgrounds.
 They spark imaginations, inspire a love of the natural world and help to create happy memories you'll have for a lifetime.

 1. Build a den

 Whether you're building a shelter to protect you from the elements or a secret hide where you can watch wildlife, den building is a fun activity the whole family can enjoy together.
 Not sure where to start?
 Read our den building guide to discover our top tips.